 - Jan-Gerd KRÜGER, Prince Claus Conservatoire, Groningen, The Netherlands (WG Chair)

 - Esther VIÑUELA, Escuela Superior de Música Reina Sofía, Madrid, Spain (WG Chair)

-- Dušanka JELENKOVIĆ, University of Arts Belgrade, Belgrade, Serbia (WG Chair)
+- Dušanka JELENKOVIĆ, independent researcher, Belgrade, Serbia (WG Chair)

 - Sandrine DESMURS, Cefedem Auvergne Rhône-Alpes, Lyon, France (WG Chair)